thingpilot/node_core/README.md

 ## Nodeflow Release Notes

+**v0.4.0** *30/01/2019*
+- Added the telemetry formatter for CBOR conversions
+- Changed the error handling in case of eeprom error

 **v0.3.1** *13/12/2019*
-- Remove Git submodules folders for included libraries
+- Remove Git submodules folders for included libraries **v0.3.0** *13/12/2019*

-**v0.3.0** *13/12/2019*
 - NodeFlow handles most of the communication in the background without much effort needed from the embed programmer.
 - start() drives all the application.
 It handles the different modem and configuration.